C++

 }

-- capture_list: Specifies which variables from the enclosing scope are available inside the lambda and how they are captured (by value, by reference, etc.).
+- capture_list: Which variables from the enclosing scope are available inside the lambda and how they are captured (by value, by reference, etc.).

 - parameter_list: The parameters the lambda accepts (similar to a function’s parameter list).